inclojure-org/intermediate-clojure-workshop/README.md

 ### [clucy](https://github.com/weavejester/clucy/blob/master/src/clucy/core.clj)
 This one is old, but it really stands out for a few reasons as far as learning goes
   - A concise example that shows Java inter-op
-  - Careful design considerations, and thus what a succinct piece of code within a single namespace can achieve.
+  - Careful design considerations, and thus what a succinct piece of code within a single namespace can achieve
-  - Clever use of `meta` attributes on `vars`.
+  - Clever use of `meta` attributes on `vars`

 ### [Durable Queue](https://github.com/Factual/durable-queue)
 This one pushes some limits on Clojure-Java interop without descending down into Java (language) land.
 An instructive piece of source, all within a single namespace.

 ## Links
   - [Clojure ground up](https://aphyr.com/tags/Clojure-from-the-ground-up))